NBC skips 9/11 moment of silence, keeps up with Kardashians

-NEW YORK (Reuters) - For NBC’s “Today” show, keeping up with the Kardashians on Tuesday trumped observing a moment of silence marking the attacks of September 11, an American television news tradition observed by every other U.S. broadcast network.
+NEW YORK, Sept 11 (Reuters) - For NBC’s “Today” show, keeping up with the Kardashians on Tuesday trumped observing a moment of silence marking the attacks of Sept.
+11, an American television news tradition observed by every other U.S. broadcast network.

 At 8:46 a.m., ABC, CBS and Fox all aired live silent footage of grim-faced firefighters and somber families from various memorials, marking the minute 11 years ago when the first of two hijacked airplanes struck New York’s Twin Towers.